Guide to Baby Eczema: Causes, Symptoms, and Treatments - Gladskin

 Eczema is often exacerbated by environmental factors, some of which can be minimized to help reduce flare-ups.
 Potential triggers of your baby’s eczema could be:

-• Clothing materials — Wool is a major irritant.
+• Fabrics — Wool is a major irritant.
 Nylon and acrylic materials may also irritate.

 • Soaps — Harsh soaps and bath products (like bubbles) can dry the skin or contain irritating fragrances.
 Avoid laundry products with fragrance also.